olgapombo/olgapombo.github.io/content/academic_profile.md

 *	**Epistemology, Philosophy of Science and Science and Art** - Philosophy of Scientific knowledge; Unity of Science; Interdisciplinarity; Disciplinary Maps and Cartography of Knowledge; Classification; Scientific Imagery and Modeling; Creation in Science and Art; Science and Art affinities and differences
 *	**Modern Philosophy of Language** - Historical and conceptual studies on language and meaning (Focus on: Leibniz, Hobbes, Spinoza, Rousseau, Hegel)
 *	**History and Philosophy of Encyclopaedia, Hypertext and the Internet** -Encyclopaedism (Focus on: Ramon Lull, Comenius, Bacon, Leibniz, Diderot, Comte, Hegel, Neurath, XX century encyclopaedism), Evolution of knowledge systems; Digital epistemology; Transformation of textual architectures
-*	**History and Philosophy of School-University and Teaching** - Universal  institutions and knowledge transmission (School-University, Scientific community, Museum, Library, Book, Reading), Teaching of Sciences and Philosophy
+*	**History and Philosophy of School-University and Teaching** - Universal  institutions and knowledge transmission (School-University, Scientific community, Museum, Library, Book, Reading), Teaching of Sciences and of Philosophy

 ### Appointments